Clicker 7 research - Angus Council

-A study has recently been undertaken by Angus Council (a UK school district) throughout eight of its elementary schools to investigate the impact of using Clicker 7 to support writing.
+A study has recently been undertaken by Angus Council across eight of its primary schools to investigate the impact of using Clicker 7 to support writing.
 Clicker was used to support children across the ability spectrum, including those who usually had no additional support, and those who had significant levels of additional support.

-The study analyzed work produced by the children and found that students experienced significant benefits from using Clicker 7, throughout all eight schools.
-This was consistent for students of differing abilities and differing levels of experience using the software.
+The study analysed work produced by the children and found that pupils experienced significant benefits from using Clicker 7, across all eight schools.
+This was consistent for pupils of differing abilities and differing levels of experience using the software.

 Some of the key findings include:

 - Use of Clicker 7 resulted in almost three times the number of words being written, with more than twice the number of multi-syllabic words used.

 - Pupils requiring significant or average support took over a third less time to complete their work when using Clicker 7, and with over four times less help from teachers / TAs needed.